John McGovern (footballer, born 1949): Leeds United

-Clough had tried to sign McGovern for Brighton and Hove Albion but McGovern found the prospect of Third Division football unpalatable.
+During the 1973–74 season Clough had tried to sign McGovern for Brighton and Hove Albion but McGovern found the prospect of Third Division football unpalatable.
 Clough replaced Don Revie as Leeds manager in August 1974 and again made an approach for McGovern.
 Leeds paid £125,000 for the double transfer of McGovern (now aged 24) and John O'Hare.
 McGovern was not selected to play when Billy Bremner and Johnny Giles were available.
 McGovern made four first team appearances all when Bremner was suspended after his sending off for fighting in the 1974 FA Charity Shield with Kevin Keegan.
 Leeds won one, drew two and lost one of McGovern's four games in August and September 1974.
 He otherwise played no higher than the reserves in his seven months at Elland Road.
 He later said of his time at Leeds:

 "When I arrived at Elland Road after leaving Derby County, I found out I was unwanted by anybody at the club, and it was a very difficult time for me.
 And I spent about six months at Leeds not being involved in the squad, and even in those days they used to have the players names on the back of the squad tracksuits.
 Well I was there six months and I never got a track suit with my name on the back of it.
 I think that was a big hint from the club that I didn't really belong there."

 Clough's reign was only 44 days but even after his departure, McGovern, O'Hare and trainer Jimmy Gordon were tarred with being part of the Clough regime.
 McGovern declined offers Leeds accepted for him to join Carlisle United and Norwich City.
 Clough did not forget any of the three men and soon returned to take all three in early 1975 to his new club, Nottingham Forest.